One Rep Max Calculator

 Limitations

 - Formulas are most accurate when the rep count is between 2 and 10.
-Accuracy decreases with higher rep sets.
+Accuracy degrades substantially above 10 reps.

 - These estimates do not account for individual differences in muscle fiber composition, training experience, or technique proficiency.

-- Fatigue, sleep quality, nutrition, and stress levels can significantly affect actual max performance on any given day.
+- Fatigue, sleep quality, nutrition, hydration, and stress can shift actual max performance by 5–10% day to day.

 - The formulas assume reps were performed to or near muscular failure.
 Stopping well short of failure will underestimate your 1RM.

-- Different exercises may yield different levels of accuracy.
-Compound lifts (squat, bench, deadlift) tend to be more predictable than isolation exercises.
+- Different exercises yield different accuracy.
+Compound lifts (squat, bench, deadlift) tend to be more predictable than isolation or single-joint movements (LeSuer et al. 1997).

 Frequently Asked Questions